Troubleshooting Deployment Problems

 Overview of the Deployment Process

-When deployment of your .NET Micro Framework application to a hardware device fails, it is helpful to know all the steps in the process so that you know where to look for the problem.
-Below is a brief outline of what happens during deployment, provided that your project has built successfully.
+When deployment of your .NET Micro Framework application to a hardware device fails, it's helpful to know all the steps in the process so that you know where to look for the problem.
+Below is a brief outline of what happens during deployment, provided that your project has built successfully:

 - Visual Studio tries to locate the device transport specified on the properties page (emulator, serial port, TCP/IP or USB).